muesli4brekkies/batch_renamer/README.md

 ## usage

+batch_renamer -x -q -g "glob pattern"

-When run no arguments will print a dry-run.
+When run with no arguments will print a dry-run and the help screen.

+-x                - Execute renaming, use with caution.
+-q                - Quiet mode - Suppress prints to terminal.
+-g "glob pattern" - Optional.
+The next argument will be taken as a glob pattern to use.
+Globs for "*.jpg" by default.
+-h                - Print help and exit.

 Look first to see if it will do what you want.

-And pass "GO" as the first argument to execute renaming.

 ## todo
-* Capture args and include in glob to search for other file extensions
+* Capture args and include in glob to search for other file extensions - DONE
 * Optional rename depth from args
-* Other args as well, such as -h help screen as run default, -d for dry run, -G to exec with confirmation
+* Other args as well, such as -h help screen as run default, -d for dry run, -G to exec with confirmation - DONE